EricRothsteinMorris/EricRothsteinMorris/README.md

 - 👋 Hi, I’m @EricRothsteinMorris, a final year PhD Candidate of the Information Systems Technology and Design (ISTD) pillar of the Singapore University of Technology and Design (SUTD)
 - 👀 I’m interested in Coalgebras and Type Theory
-- 🌱 I’m currently learning Homotopy Type Theory
+- 🌱 I’m currently working on SQL Testing via Fuzzing
-- 💞️ I’m looking to collaborate in PL design (once I graduate)
+- 💞️ I’m studying to become a Data Engineer
 - 📫 To reach me, drop me a DM at @fixedpoints over on Twitter

 <!---